-If you haven’t washed it lately, it could be full of dust and yard waste.
-This buildup can reduce your unit’s efficiency and cause it to break down.
-Or require replacement faster.
+If you haven’t cleaned it this year, it could be full of dust and debris from your yard.
+This accumulation can reduce your unit’s efficiency and cause it to stop working.
+Or require replacement more quickly.

-We recommend having your air conditioning system professionally maintained every year.
+We advise having your air conditioning system professionally maintained once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on energy expenses.
+A clean system can be more energy efficient, which could save you money on utility expenses.

-Routine AC maintenance also helps our technicians discover and address small issues before they develop into expensive problems.
+Routine AC maintenance also helps our technicians spot and take care of minor issues before they turn into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing

 Some of the work we complete consists of:

 - Viewing the blower, motor, drain line and coils

 - Examining lines, refrigerant totals and connections